Supermarket shortage

 Supermarket shortages have been identified in many American urban neighborhoods, and such gaps in food access have been closely correlated with diet-related diseases such as cancer, obesity, and diabetes.
 The shortage began when many supermarkets left mixed-income central city neighborhoods after civil disturbances in the late 1960s and 1970s.
-By 1984, store openings exceeded closings nationally but the opposite held in cities and the trend continues.
+By 1984, store openings exceeded closings nationally, but the opposite held in cities.
+In 2001, the trend continued.
 The reluctance of large chains to open in urban areas is termed by some activists, "supermarket redlining."

-Studies suggest that 21 of America's largest cities experience a grocery gap characterized by fewer stores and less square footage per store.
-The poorest neighborhoods typically have about 55% of the grocery square footage of the best-off neighborhoods.
-The migration of supermarkets to the suburbs contribute to the creation of so-called food deserts.
-Simultaneously, there is a lower prevalence of independently owned grocery stores in low-wealth and predominantly black neighborhoods and a greater proportion of households without access to private transportation in these neighborhoods.
+In 1995, 21 of America's largest cities had a grocery gap, with fewer stores and less square footage per store.
+In 1998, the poorest neighborhoods typically had about 55% of the grocery square footage of the best-off neighborhoods.
+The migration of supermarkets to the suburbs contributes to the creation of so-called food deserts in the United States.
+In 2002, there was a lower prevalence of independently owned grocery stores in low-wealth and predominantly Black neighborhoods and a greater proportion of households without access to private transportation in these neighborhoods.

 Supermarkets generally provide food at cheaper prices than the bodegas and pharmacies that service inner-city areas.
-A study that compared supermarkets, neighborhood groceries, convenience stores, and health food stores in San Diego, California found that supermarkets had twice the average number of 'heart-healthy' foods compared to neighborhood grocery stores and four times the average number of such foods compared to convenience stores.
+A 2022 study that compared supermarkets, neighborhood groceries, convenience stores, and health food stores in San Diego, California found that supermarkets had twice the average number of 'heart-healthy' foods compared to neighborhood grocery stores, and four times the average number of such foods compared to convenience stores.

 Causes

-Grocery stores typically have only 1-2% profit margins, so the difficulties involved in running an urban supermarket are often seen as too costly in an already-risky business.
-A combination of other factors make urban neighborhoods seem less-than-ideal for grocery store executives.
+In 2006, US grocery stores typically had only 1% to 2% profit margins, so the difficulties involved in running an urban supermarket are often seen as too costly in an already-risky business.
+A combination of other factors make urban neighborhoods seem less than ideal for grocery store executives.

 Market

-Urban stores in low-income neighborhoods generally have less demand for the profitable luxury goods that are more popular in suburban stores.
-Also, people who shop with food stamps usually buy fewer nonperishable items like toiletries and impulse items, the things that bring stores their highest profits.
+In 2006, urban stores in low-income neighborhoods generally had less demand for the profitable luxury goods that are more popular in suburban stores.
+In 2003, people who shopped with food stamps usually bought fewer nonperishable items like toiletries and impulse items, the things that bring stores their highest profits.

-Instead, urban stores must stock a variety of lower-volume items geared to multiethnic tastes.
+A 2007 study suggested that urban stores must stock a variety of lower-volume items geared to multiethnic tastes.
 Compounding the problem, chain stores are generally unfamiliar with ethnic preferences.
-Chains tend to develop a formula that works for their core market, which consists of middle-class, white suburbanites.
+A 1998 study found that chains tend to develop a formula that works for their core market, which consists of middle-class, white suburbanites.

 One obstacle to supermarket growth is that developers tend to overlook the market potential of urban communities.
-Underserved, urban neighborhoods tend to be composed of populations with lower incomes on average, but the density of an urban environment also means that city neighborhoods tend to have more income per acre than suburban areas.
-Studies by the Initiative for a Competitive Inner City in Boston found that "nearly 8 million people who live in the nation's poorest urban communities have a combined $85 billion in retail spending power, which is far greater than all of Mexico."
+Underserved urban neighborhoods tend to be composed of populations with lower incomes on average, but the density of an urban environment also means that city neighborhoods tend to have more income per acre than suburban areas.
+A 1999 study by the Initiative for a Competitive Inner City in Boston, found that "nearly 8 million people who live in the nation's poorest urban communities have a combined $85 billion in retail spending power, which is far greater than all of Mexico."